Seán Óg

-Sean O'Malley (born 4 June 1992), most commonly known by his stage name Seán Óg (meaning Young Seán), is a singer and musician from Milltown Malbay, County Clare, Ireland.
+Sean O'Malley (born 4 June 1992), most commonly known by his stage name Seán Óg ("Seán junior" or "Young Seán"), is a singer and musician from Milltown Malbay, County Clare, Ireland.

 Born into a family of musicians, he started making music on a young age.
 Like many teenagers he made a combination between studying for his leaving cert and playing in a band.

 In 2010 he scored a hit single with "We still love you without your car".
 The accompanying clip on YouTube was remarkable, due to several dogs playing the instruments.